wtalioy/Math_Solver/grpo/doc/Report.md

     ![alt text](image-5.png)
 - On the validation set, the finetuned model generated response following the format required by the system prompt.
     ![alt text](image-3.png)
-- However, the finetuned model only achieved an accuracy of `73.84%` on the validation set, which is lower than the baseline performance of `74.04%`.
+- However, the finetuned model only achieved an accuracy of `73.84%` on `val_2k.json`.

 ### Raw_5e-5_Plain_ng6_bs24